JohnnyValor/id-card-generator/README.md

 id-card-generator

-Simple ID card generator built using HTML, CSS and Javascript.
+ID card generator built using HTML, CSS and Javascript.